The questions that were on everybody's minds at least once in 2017: what is a Bitcoin, and how does Bitcoin work?

-To understand how Bitcoin works, it’s essential to understand what’s a decentralized network.
+To understand how Bitcoin works, it's essential to figure out what's a decentralized network.
 In a decentralized network, the data is everywhere.
-If Google used a decentralized network, you would still be able to see the data, because it is everywhere and not just in one place.
+If Google used a decentralized network, you would still be able to see the data, because it is everywhere, and not just in one place.
 This means that Google would never go offline!

 Bitcoin uses cryptography in the same way.
 Instead of converting radio messages, Bitcoin uses cryptography to convert transaction data.
 That is why Bitcoin is called a cryptocurrency.
 Knowing that takes you one step closer to understanding how does Bitcoin work.

 Bitcoin does this using the blockchain.
 Bitcoin’s creator invented the blockchain technology!

 Last week, when John visited the bakery, only one cake was left.
 Four other people wanted it, too.
 Normally, the cake only costs $2.
 But because 4 other people wanted the cake, he had to pay $10 for it.

 This is the main concept of supply and demand: when something is limited, it has more value.
 The more people that want it, the more the price of it will go up.
 It’s the same as rare vintage cars.